Reading-eScience-Centre/coverage-jsapi/Coverage.md

 ### Parameters

 `constraints` - An object which describes the subsetting constraints.
 Every property of it refers to an axis name as defined in `Domain.names`, and its value must either be an integer, an array of integers, or an object with `start`, `stop`, and optionally `step` (defaults to 1) properties whose values are integers.
+Properties that have the values `undefined` or `null` are ignored.
 All integers must be non-negative, `step` must not be zero.
 A simple integer constrains the axis to the given index, an array to a list of indices, and a start/stop/step object to a range of indices: If `step=1`, this includes all indices starting at `start` and ending at `stop` (exclusive); if `step>1`, all indices `start, start + step, ..., start + (q + r - 1) step` where `q` and `r` are the quotient and remainder obtained by dividing `stop - start` by `step`.

 ### Example